Since you’re probably a mobile phone owner, these mobile malware statistics will open your eyes.

 16. Apple removed 17 apps.

-These apps were developed by a mobile security company Wandera.
+mobile security company Wandera develops these apps.
 They operated as described in the Apple Store, but they ran fraudulent tasks in the background, such as opening websites or clicking various links.
 Some of the apps were RTO Vehicle Information, Daily Fitness – Yoga Poses, Around me Place Finder, Dual Accounts Pro, and others.

 17. Android users had to remove these 16 apps manually.